-A sprained ankle is one of the most common injuries that a rugby player will encounter in their playing career.
-In this article, we answer some of the most commonly asked questions rugby players have when they suffer a sprained ankle.
+In this article, we answer some of the most commonly asked questions people have when they suffer a sprained ankle.
 If you are looking for more detailed information on exactly what a sprained ankle is and how to recover from it, check out our Comprehensive Recovery Guide for Sprained Ankles.

 - Does a sprained ankle bruise?

-- How long should I rest after spraining my ankle?
+- How long should I rest my sprained ankle?

 - What’s the difference between a sprained, twisted and strained ankles?